-Offered in 1.5 ounces, 2.5 ounces, or .8 ounce sizes.
-Hypoallergenic formula won't clog pores, making safe for break out prone skin.
+Offered in 1.5 ounces, 2.5 ounces, or 0.8 ounce sizes.
+Hypoallergenic formula won't clog pores, making it safe for breakout-prone skin.
 Bar applicator makes for less mess.
 Mild enough to use every day, not just for athletic activities.
 Designed for men and women.

 Some customers commented that this product feels too thick in hot weather.